Areas of Focus

 Did you know?

-The Food Insecurity Rate is reported to be 11.2% of the population.
+The Food Insecurity Rate is reported to be 14.9% of the population for Polk County.

 Now in 2021, we are able to see the longer lasting effects, with the missing meal count increasing by 17% to a state average of 19,808,725 meals per week.
 Learn more!